-- Respond sympathetically to any requests for time out to deal with distress and/or anxiety. - Offer details of helplines, counselling, or other avenues of external support. - Liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - Notify Social Care without delay if there is an immediate risk of significant harm. - Provide continuing support to children about whom there have been concerns who leave the provision by ensuring that information is shared confidentially with the child's new setting. - Ensure the records are forwarded as a matter of priority and within statutory timescales.
+- Respond sympathetically to any requests for time out to deal with distress and/or anxiety. - Offer details of helplines, counselling, or other avenues of external support. - Liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - Notify Social Care without delay if there is an immediate risk of significant harm. - Provide continuing support to children about whom there have been concerns who leave the provision by ensuring that information is shared confidentially with the child's new setting. - Ensure the records are forwarded as a matter of priority and within statutory timescales. - Read and adhere to government guidance to support children involved in any aspect of the court system.
+Guidance on this can be found on p.151 of KCSIE 2024, and in the Young Witness Booklet for 5 to 11 Year Olds and the Young Witness Booklet for 12 to 17 Year Olds publications.

 SCG recognises that safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their parents, those with parental responsibility or carers has a role to play in safeguarding children.
+Everyone who comes into contact with children and their parents, those with parental responsibility or carers have a role to play in safeguarding children.

-All staff who work directly with children must read Part 1 and Annex B of KCSIE 2023.
+All staff who work directly with children must read Part 1 and Annex B of KCSIE 2024.
 Staff who do not work directly with children can read the summary of Part One, where this is considered to be appropriate.